kevinleedrum/mds/vuepress/examples/grid.md

   </div>
 </div>

 Below is the code example of the above non-responsive grid above.
-For more information on rows and columns, visit [the grid definition](/grid/grid-template-columns.html).

 ```html
 <div class="grid grid-flow-row grid-cols-3 gap-4">